Singaporean Mandarin Database

 ETYMOLOGY

-• These hardworking women, mostly from the Samsui region in Guangzhou, were largely responsible for laying a solid foundation for Singapore.
-Between 1934 and 1938, around 190,000 women from China came to Malaya.
+• These hardworking women, who hailed mostly from the Samsui region in Guangzhou, contributed significantly to laying a solid foundation for Singapore’s growth.
+Between 1934 and 1938 alone, around 190,000 women from China came to Malaya.
 A large number of them found their way to Singapore.

-• To earn a living, some of the women started working in construction sites.
-When they were working at the sites, they wore red headscarves.
-One explanation for the headscarves was that the red headscarf is the traditional headdress for Hakka women.
-When the Samsui women worked alongside the Hakka women, they also started donning the red headscarves.
-The red headscarf is an important symbol of the Samsui women, and an important part of Singapore’s history.
+• To earn a living, some of the women started working on construction sites, and began donning red headscarves.
+One explanation is that the Samsui women were working alongside Hakka women, for whom the red headscarf is a traditional headdress.
+The red headscarf has become an important symbol of the Samsui women, and an important part of Singapore’s history.

 例句